Find out more as Lewis Capaldi and nine more artists join the line-up.

 With its rugged landscapes and dramatic coastlines, Scotland is amazing at any time of year – and its cities are full of character too.

 There’s Edinburgh with its age-old castle and enchanting Royal Mile, as well as its fabulous theatre scene and the Fringe.
 Home to some of the UK’s best live music venues, Glasgow is always buzzing with energy while history comes alive in the ancient capital of Perth.
 Plus, from Aberdeen and Inverness to towns in the Highlands, you’ll discover culture and arts, festivals, outdoor adventure and much more.

-No matter where you choose to spend your time, Scottish cities boast an exciting mix of entertainment each month – and here’s just a small selection of what’s on offer in January.
+No matter where you choose to spend your time, Scottish cities boast an exciting mix of entertainment each month – and here’s just a small selection of what’s on offer in February.

 Other things to do

 February may be the shortest month, but it’s packed with loads of incredible sport, music, comedy and theatre… and, being a leap year, you’ve got an extra day to fill with fun!

 Kick things off with some hard-hitting action courtesy of Insane Championship Wrestling.
 Up-and-coming wrestlers will shine in ICW: GONZO at the Glasgow Pro Wrestling Asylum on 1 February, while the ninth annual ICW: Square Go takes place at SWG3 in Glasgow on 2 February.